What makes a high-quality man?

-Social awareness is simply self awareness applied to social situations.
-It allows high quality men to understand the social dynamics around them.
-Who’s in charge, who’s confident, who’s chasing whom and who is submissive and counts for nothing.
+Social awareness is the equivalent of self-awareness applied to social situations.
+It allows high-quality men to understand the social dynamics around them.
+Who’s in charge, who’s confident, who’s chasing whom and who is submissive, and who counts for nothing.

 Relationship management leverages social awareness to build a network of positive and value-adding relationships.

 These are all traits you can increase with focus.